EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 1

-Spell preparation: Each time you take longer rest you can change the spells you have prepared to any you have collected in your arcane philactery.
+Spell preparation: Each time you take longer rest you can change the spells you have prepared to any you have collected in your arcane phylactery.
 Each time you gain new level in this class you can learn any two (2) new spells from Arcane spell list that are at most of your highest spell slot level.
-Arcane philactery can be anything you can write in/on.
-Most scholars choose to use tomes or tattoos for their Arcane philactery, but this is not required.
+Arcane phylactery can be anything you can write in/on.
+Most scholars choose to use tomes or tattoos for their Arcane phylactery, but this is not required.
-If you find any spell scrolls that contain spell from Arcane spell list you can copy it into your Arcane philactery and you can preprare it in the future.
+If you find any spell scrolls that contain spell from Arcane spell list you can copy it into your Arcane phylactery and you can prepare it in the future.

 ### Level 3

 Spell fluidity: You have deep connection to arcane of the world.
 This means you can:
-- INT ammount of times a day change one prepared spell for another you haven't prepared but is contained in your Arcane philactery.
+- INT amount of times a day change one prepared spell for another you haven't prepared but is contained in your Arcane phylactery.
 - You can regenerate up to half your level (rounded up) spell slots once per day when you are out of combat (all spell levels summed must be of lower or equal value compared to your level).

 ### Level 5